 Third, microfacet-based normal mapping is better used with high roughness values (>0.2) as with low roughness values it is still a bit unstable and could return fireflies.

-Eventually, the overall setup is to simply plug our bump/normal nodes (aibump/ainormalmap) into the micronormals slot.
+The overall setup is to simply plug a normalmap node (ainormalmap) into the micronormals slot.

 Generally, the default param values are already good for most of the cases.

 Let's see however specifically what each of them really does.